crys-cross/ethernaut-attacks/README.md

 - Retrieve the lost contract and recover the '0.001' ETH in that contract to pass this level.

 #### SOLUTION:
--   edit addresess and run attackRecovery.ts to attack to network goerli.
-Lost address may be search with etehrscan or be determined by rpl encoding in solidity.
+-   Finding the lost address could be done through etherscan checking internal txn of the instance address or through rlp encoding but here the chosen method was etherscan.
+Edit addresess and run attackRecovery.ts to attack to network goerli.

 #### FILES:
 -   attackRecovery.ts - scripts